pablogd-hashi/vault-ansible-ssh/README.md

 ### **4.1 Build Docker Image**

-We will create Docker containers that act as virtual machines (VMs) and configure them with the **ubuntu** user, SSH, and principals.
+We will create Docker containers that act as virtual machines (VMs) and configure them with the **rhel** user, SSH, and principals.

 Build the Docker image: